icalder-vsqz/icalder-vsqz.github.io/_teaching/2014-spring-teaching-1.md

 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.
+This is a test...
+Hope it can be developed in the final version

 Heading 1
 ======